-OAKLAND, May 20, 2019 — TRE Legal Practice alleges that Xerox Corp. and Conduent, Inc. defrauded taxpayers when the two companies built a $66 million state park reservation website that hundreds of thousands of Californians with disabilities cannot use.
+OAKLAND, May 20, 2019 (updated July 26, 2019) — TRE Legal Practice alleges that Conduent, Inc. defrauded taxpayers when the company built a $66 million state park reservation website that hundreds of thousands of Californians with disabilities cannot use.
 The suit seeks damages on behalf of the People of the State of California and injunctive relief on behalf of a blind representative plaintiff, Bryan Bashin.

 Mr. Bashin, a longtime outdoor enthusiast, was excited to learn of the launch of a new system that promised to “provide more user-friendly web services and greater accessibility to more visitors for the highly sought-after camping and lodging locations” in California state parks.
 But, when Mr. Bashin sought to book a campsite soon after the system, ReserveCalifornia.com, launched on August 1, 2017, he could not do so.
 The website was, and remains, completely unusable to him as a blind person who routinely uses screen-reader software to navigate the Internet.

-To develop the reservation website, the California Department of Parks and Recreation (DPR) accepted the promises of Xerox and Conduent, the “world’s largest provider of diversified business process services,” that they would produce a website that met federal and California website accessibility standards.
-Conduent, a spin-off of Xerox’s business services division, is a major, publicly traded corporation with nearly $5.4 billion in revenue in 2018, much of it from government contracting.
+To develop the reservation website, the California Department of Parks and Recreation (DPR) accepted the promises of Conduent, the “world’s largest provider of diversified business process services,” that they would produce a website that met federal and California website accessibility standards.
+Conduent, a spin-off of Xerox Corporation’s business services division, is a major, publicly traded corporation with nearly $5.4 billion in revenue in 2018, much of it from government contracting.

 “California’s taxpayers should be outraged that they’re paying big money for such a shoddy website.
 The disability access violations are on the level of a new multimillion-dollar public rec center built with stairs up to the front door and no wheelchair ramp,” said Timothy Elder, Principal Attorney at TRE Legal Practice.